-Front cab support bolts that were torqued improperly during manufacturing can fail during a rollover, posing a crushing injury hazard to the operator.
+Rear wheel spacer bolts that were torqued improperly during manufacturing can cause the wheel to fall off during use.
+This can result in the tractor overturning, posing an injury hazard to the operator.

 What to do

-Consumers should immediately stop using the recalled compact utility tractors and contact an authorized John Deere dealer for a free repair.
+Consumers should immediately stop using the recalled tractors and contact an authorized John Deere dealer for a free inspection and repair of the wheel mounting bolts.
 John Deere is contacting all known purchasers directly.

-Consumers may contact Deere & Company at (800) 537-8233 from 8 a.m. to 6 p.m.
-(ET) Monday through Friday, and 9 a.m. to 3 p.m.
-(ET) on Saturday, or online at www.deere.com and click on “Recalls” on the drop-down menu under “Parts & Services” at the top of the page for more information.
+Consumers may contact: Deere & Company at (800) 537-8233 from 8 a.m. to 6 p.m.
+(ET) Monday through Friday, 9 a.m. to 3 p.m.
+(ET) on Saturday, or online at www.deere.com and click on “Recalls” on the drop-down menu under “Parts & Service” at the top of the page for more information.